ginstrom/paladin-novel/manuscript/chapter-19.md

 The air in the council chamber was thick enough to spread on hardtack, a blend of woodsmoke, old parchment, and the distinct aroma of simmering dwarven frustration.
 Maps lay unfurled across the long table, weighted down with daggers and whetstones, depicting the Slavers' Coast and the fortified cities that were their ultimate targets.
 Gond, seated at the head, let his gaze drift over the faces assembled.
 Each bore the marks of the coming conflict in their own way.

-"A direct assault on Port Bloodsand is madness," Thorek Ironheart rumbled, his fist a heavy punctuation mark on the map, perilously close to a spilled inkwell.
+"A direct assault on Saltmere is madness," Thorek Ironheart rumbled, his fist a heavy punctuation mark on the map, perilously close to a spilled inkwell.
 "But a feint, drawing their main force, while Grimjaw's beauties crack open their western gate?
 That has the ring of proper dwarven strategy."
 His beard, braided with iron rings, bristled with conviction.
 "Strike hard, strike fast.
 Justice demands no less."

 Sim, his weathered hands resting calmly in his lap, offered a counterpoint as gentle as falling leaves.
 "And what of the innocents within, Thorek?
 The slaves, the conscripts, those caught in the gears of this war?
 Alanyi teaches that the path to true victory is paved with mercy, not just might.
 Can we not offer terms?
 A chance for surrender before the hammers fall?"

 Grimjaw Ironforge, whose own hands looked capable of bending iron bars, let out a snort that sounded like a bellows deflating.
 "Mercy?
 Tell that to the ghosts in the slave pits, priest.
 Some rats need drowning, not a life raft."
 His gold-capped teeth flashed.
 "We hit them where they live, break their will to fight.
 That's the only mercy slavers understand."

-Elena Brightblade, her practical armor a stark contrast to Silviana’s flowing robes, tapped a slender finger on a coastal fortress.
+Elena Brightblade, her practical armor a stark contrast to Silviana's flowing robes, tapped a slender finger on a coastal fortress.
 "Philosophical differences aside, our immediate concern is logistics.
-Port Bloodsand has a deep-water harbor.
+Saltmere has a deep-water harbor.
 Taking it cripples their supply lines from the southern kingdoms.
 But their fleet is formidable.
 How do we neutralize it without a navy of our own?"

 "The elven fleets of old faced similar challenges," Silviana Starweaver murmured, her voice like the rustle of ancient leaves.
 Her eyes, pools of forest shadow, held the wisdom of centuries.
 "Deception, coastal raids to draw out their patrols, using the very currents against them.
 The sea can be a fickle ally, or a devastating foe."